In the first 3 blog posts in this series on Enterprise Change Management (ECM) we took a look at:

 “Currently there are over 800 people across the organization who have learned and are applying processes and tools within their change programs”

 # Step 2: Bring projects and people change together

 At the same time, Changefirst worked with the client to assist with the integration of project and change management processes, tools and reporting to create ONE business change framework.

 In addition, role-based learning packages were developed and deployed so that everyone knew how to use the tools and processes to improve the part they play in the change process.
-In order to gain stronger sponsor engagement, 90 of the senior leaders within the organization were trained through the Changefirst Leading Change workshop and the Executive Committee was given awareness training.
+In order to gain stronger sponsor engagement, 90 of the senior leaders within the organisation were trained through the Changefirst Executive workshop and the Executive Committee was given awareness training.

 Real and early validation of a business-critical project - Authentication

 One of the biggest change challenges that the client was facing was to gain buy-in on an authentication project from: